bloominstituteoftechnology/Web-Foundations-Module-3/README.md

 ### Try it out

-For this try it out exercise you will be focusing your attention on `index.css` and making sure the page is properlly spaced, and borders look correct.
-You can find instuctions on where to start on line 260.
+For this try it out exercise you will be focusing your attention on `index.css` and making sure the page is properly spaced, and borders look correct.
+You can find instructions on where to start on line 261.
 You can also use the following image as a guide.
-One note: there are many ways to acheive the same style in CSS.
-Often times spacing can be the most difficult part of writing CSS.
+One note: there are many ways to achieve the same style in CSS.
+Often spacing can be the most difficult part of writing CSS.
 Don't get overwhelmed thinking about the entire project as a whole.
 This is a fantastic opportunity to practice breaking down a large problem into much smaller manageable bits.
-So, take your time and focus on one peice at a time.
+So, take your time and focus on one piece at a time.

 [Link to Guide Screenshot]("./assets/GuideScreenshot.png)

 ### Go further

 In this section, we'd like you to take your learning into your own hands!
 It is an important skill to be able to find the answers you are seeking on the internet while working on a software project.
-In today's case, we've helped you out a bit.
-Below we've listed a few popular resources when researching Web Development.
+In today's case, Google will be your friend.
+We've highlighted some potential Google search phrases, but try to think of how you would word your search on your own.

+1. Pseudo classes and selectors.
+CSS allows us to write styling based on interaction from the user.
+Research `different CSS pseudo-classes` and utilize one in your CSS.

+Hint: if you are having trouble finding information, try searching for the `hover` pseudoselector.
+You can use a pseudo selector to change any style of the element, `color` and `background` are popular choices.

+2. Different color types.
+CSS allows us to use many different values.
+Research colors and write the names of three different `CSS color pattern values` below:

+[Write Your Answer Here]

 ### In Your Own Words

 An impactful technique in learning something new is attempting to reiterate the concepts you just learned from memory in your own words.
 This allows you to highlight areas you are not comfortable with and could study on a little more.
 We'll start this exercise off pretty simply.
 Just remember that this is merely an exercise, there are no right or wrong answers here.
 Please answer the following question in your own words

-1. Name the 4 parts of the box model and what each means.
+1. Name the 4 parts of the box model and describe what each means.

 [Write Your Answer Here]

+2. What does the acronym 'CSS' mean?

+[Write Your Answer Here]

 ### Complete the Assignment

 Once you are completed with all of the above exercises, find the Folder `Web-Foundations-Module-2` in your Finder or My Computer.
-Right-click on the folder and select "Compress Web-Foundations-Module-2".
+Right-click on the folder and select "Compress Web-Foundations-Module-3".
 This will create a .zip file.
 Upload this .zip file to Canvas the same way you uploaded your .txt file yesterday.